Supermium

 Supermium is a free and open-source web browser developed by Shane Fournier, with its first version being released in May 2023.
-It is a fork of Chromium with its main feature being support for older versions of Microsoft Windows that are no longer supported by Chromium-based browsers like Google Chrome; this includes all versions prior to Windows 10, starting with Windows XP Service Pack 1.
+It is a fork of Chromium with its main feature being support for older versions of Microsoft Windows that are no longer supported by Chromium-based browsers like Google Chrome; this includes all versions prior to Windows 10, starting with Windows XP.

 Supermium has 32-bit and 64-bit executables.
-Its version numbers are parallel with Chromium's, but revisions of the same main version, like R4, are added to the version number.
+Its version numbers are parallel with Chromium's, and revisions of the same main version, like R4, are added to the version number.